 Maths/Times Tables: Children should practice these at home at least 3 times per week.
 All children should know 2s, 5s, 10, 3s, 4s and 8s and inverse rules by the end of Year 3 and should know all tables and their inverse by the end of Year 4.
-Times tables challenges will occur in class weekly and each child has a login for 'Timestable Rockstars' which they should access as part of their homework weekly, as well as pages from the CGP maths book.
+Times tables challenges will occur in class weekly and each child has a login for 'Timestable Rockstars' which they should access as part of their homework weekly.
 The children can access extra maths activities if they would like to on Mathletics.